Cinzia Solari

 Professional Publications & Contributions

-- Solari, Cinzia D. 2017.
+Solari, Cinzia D. 2017.
 On the Shoulders of Grandmothers: Gender, Migration, and Post-Soviet Nation-state Building.
 Routledge.

-- Winner, 2020 Mirra Komavrsky Book Award, Eastern Sociological Society (ESS)
+- Winner, 2020 Mirra Komavrsky Book Award, Eastern Sociological Society (ESS

-Peer-reviewed Articles and Essays (selected)
+Peer-reviewed Articles and Essays (selected):

-- Radhakrishnan, Smitha and Cinzia D. Solari (equal coauthors).
-"Beyond #Girlboss and #Tradwife: Reclaiming Joy from our Feminist Imaginaries." forthcoming, Contexts Magazine: Sociology for the Public.
+- Radhakrishnan.
+Smitha, and Cinzia D. Solari.
+2025.
+"Beyond #Girlboss and #Tradwife: Reclaiming Joy by Expanding our Feminist Imagination."
+Contexts 24(1):28-33.

 - Solari, Cinzia D. (first author) and Skylar Rathvon.
 2024.
 Cedarwood Public High School Equity Report: Focus on Trans and Nonbinary Students.
 Conference papers – American Sociological Association, 1-40.

 - Solari, Cinzia D. 2023.
 “Gender, Modernity, and Russia’s War on Ukraine.”
-Footnotes: A Magazine of the American Sociological Association 51(1). o
+Footnotes: A Magazine of the American Sociological Association 51(1).

 - reprinted in Italian: “Geopolitica dell’omofobia.”
 InGenere.